 This upper-level course presents a mathematical analysis of the major concepts of classical physics as well as an introduction to some of the more modern aspects of physics.
 Students examine topics such as mechanics, fluid and thermodynamics, electricity and magnetism, and nuclear physics.
-Lab work is designed to complement lectures, group work, and in-class problem sessions.
-The minimum prerequisites are Algebra I, Geometry, and Chemistry with a grade of C or better in each class.
-Students must also have completed Algebra II or be co-enrolled in the course.
+Lab work is designed to complement lectures, group work, and in class problem sessions.
+Prerequisites: Successful completion of Geometry, Algebra II, and Chemistry with a grade of A or B with teacher approval in each.

 Honors Anatomy and Physiology

 This is an Honors-level course designed for students who are interested in exploring a career in medicine, health, or athletics.
 This course develops an appreciation of how the human body is organized and how it is parts function together.
 Through readings, lectures, demonstrations, labs, and dissections, we will survey the body’s systems and relate them to medicine, health, and athletics.
 Prerequisite: Completion of Biology and Chemistry with grade of A or a grade of B with teacher approval.